-Cloud communications leader Content Guru Ltd’s storm® platform has been named Vertical Application Solution of the Year at the 2019 European IT & Software Excellence Awards.
+Cloud communications leader Content Guru Ltd’s storm® solution has been named Vertical Application Solution of the Year at the 2019 European IT & Software Excellence Awards.

 Before NHS 111 adopted storm, patients were routed to any available Health Advisor, with no ability to track repeat callers or prioritize a patient with a developing illness, potentially putting lives in danger.

 The storm team assisted NHS 111 to resolve problems without fuelling patients’ frustration at being passed unnecessarily from one clinician to another. storm’s Patient Relationship Management Solution (PRM) routes repeat callers to the same clinician they had previously spoken to, removing the need for patients to repeat their symptoms.
 By automatically matching a caller number against that held in the PRM storm database, the clinician receives the patient’s medical information in a single unified interface, ensuring signs of a deteriorating condition are not overlooked and care is tailored to the individual patient.